HectorENevarez/FaceRecognitionLock/client/README.md

 # Client Side

 ## Dependencies
-To run the server side scripts the following requirements are needed:
+To run the client side scripts the following requirements are needed:
 * Python 3.3+
 * RPIO.GPIO
 * picamera